AlexGoesCode/alexgoescode/readme.md

 ## Hey there stranger!

-Let me introduce myself, I am Vaclav 👋 a Junior Web Developer based in Berlin.
+I am Vaclav 👋 a Junior Web Developer based in Berlin.

-I’m currently working on my most recent project "BobbleHeads", which still needs some polishing, better responsivness and a deployment.
+Currently working on my most recent project "BobbleHeads - twisted e-commerce", which still needs some polishing, better responsivness and a deployment.

 It is a satirical e-commerce style webshop, selling funny figures of politicians and powerful people.